hypcn/yuzu/README.md

 Create the shared initial state definition object.
 This specifies the type of the state objects maintained in both the client and server and provides default values.

+> Important: The state definition object must be serialisable as JSON.

 Example:

 ```ts